BatteryJuicy/operating-systems/README.md

     ```bash
     make -version
     ```
-2. Move to the directory where the `Makefile` is located.
+2. In the terminal, move to the directory of the wanted assignment and find the `Makefile` file.

 3. run the command
     ```bash